Szpila123/C_exercises/README.md

 These are exercises from first year C programing course, Tasks descriptions are in README files.

-All descriptions are written in Polish.

-Compiled with flags: -xc -std=c11 -Wall -Wextra -Werror
+Compiled with gcc, flags: -xc -std=c11 -Wall -Wextra -Werror